-Town Clerks Office is encouraging Voting by Mail Ballot for the 2020 Presidential Preference Primary scheduled for April 28th, the applications are available by contacting the Clerk's office at 401-423-9800.
+Town Clerks Office is encouraging Voting by Mail Ballot for the 2020 Presidential Preference Primary.
+The primary has now been postponed to June 2, 2020.
+Mail Ballot applications are available by contacting the Clerk's office at 401-423-9800.

 The Mail Ballot is available on line at: https://vote.sos.ri.gov/Content/Pdfs/Calendar/PPP-MailBallot.pdf